Not sure what exactly homeopathy is? You have come to the right place! Please read on ...

 When using homeopathic remedies or other natural remedies, we also have to pay attention to the "signs of progress".
 Very often, after taking the remedies for the first time, the patient's conditions will actually get worse before getting better.

-Remedies can be administered to your dog by either:
+Remedies can be given to your dog by either:

 Also, please note the following: